Our future projects are funded in part by readers like you.

 Special thanks to our sponsor-level patrons,

-Adam Wiggins, Andrew Sutherland, Bert Muthalaly, Dwight Crow, fnnch, Gabriel Herrero-Beaumont, James Hill-Khurana, Kevin Lacker, Lambda AI Hardware, Ludwig Petersson, Mickey McManus, Patrick Collison, Paul Sutter, Peter Hartree, Sana Labs, Shripriya Mahesh, Tim O'Reilly.
+Adam Wiggins, Andrew Sutherland, Bert Muthalaly, Calvin French-Owen, Dwight Crow, fnnch, Gabriel Herrero-Beaumont, James Hill-Khurana, Kevin Lacker, Lambda AI Hardware, Ludwig Petersson, Mickey McManus, Patrick Collison, Paul Sutter, Peter Hartree, Sana Labs, Shripriya Mahesh, Tim O'Reilly.

 Quantum mechanics: real black magic calculus.